Atharva-Phatak/Atharva-Phatak/README.md

 ## 👨‍💻 About Me

-I'm a Machine Learning Engineer at Afresh, where I focus on building robust, production-grade ML pipelines that deliver real business impact.
+I'm a MLOPS Engineer at NiQ, where I focus on building robust, production-grade ML pipelines that deliver real business impact.

 My work spans the entire machine learning lifecycle — from **data ingestion and experimentation**, to **model deployment and observability**, always backed by solid MLOps principles.
 I believe ML is more than just training models — it's about building **systems that learn and last**.